The 90-Day Inventory Requirement

 Access to Records

-The conservator must share the inventory with the protected person (if they are at least fourteen years old and have sufficient capacity to understand it) and with any parent or guardian the protected person lives with.
-Beyond the inventory, the conservator is required to keep suitable records of the entire administration.
+The conservator must share the inventory with the protected person if they are at least 14 years old and can understand it.
+A parent or guardian the person lives with also gets a copy.

 Unless otherwise ordered by the court, a person who is entitled to notice of the conservator's annual account pursuant to section 14-5419, subsection C may request in writing that the conservator do one of the following not more than once every thirty days.

-A.R.S. § 14-5418(C)Interested parties can request to view financial records, billing statements, and receipts and disbursements up to once every thirty days.
-The conservator must provide access within thirty days of receiving the request.
-This transparency requirement protects against mismanagement and gives family members a way to stay informed about how the protected person's money is being handled.
+A.R.S. § 14-5418(C)Interested parties can ask to view financial records, billing statements, and receipts up to once every 30 days.
+The conservator must provide access within 30 days of the request.